gustainMars/gustainMars/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Software Developer at Integração Sistemas
+Full Stack .Net Framework Developer
-- 🌱 I’m currently learning ...
-C#, Angular and Kotlin
+- 🌱 I’m currently learning ... .NET Core and Vue.js
-- 👯 I’m looking to collaborate on ...
-C#
+- 👯 I’m looking to collaborate on ... .NET Core
 - 🤔 I’m looking for help with ...
-Gain experienced as a Software Developer
+Be a better developer
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... gustavotjmarques@gmail.com
 - 😄 Pronouns: ...
 He/Him